jatinchowdhury18/KlonCentaur/README.md

 # Klon Centaur Model

-Audio plugin model of the Klon Centaur pedal, using a mix of Linear Systems theory and Wave Digital Filters.
+This repository contains a digital model of the Klon Centaur guitar pedal.
+The goal is to use this circuit as a test bench for comparing/combining linear circuit methods, wave digital filters, and neural network circuit modelling approaches.

+Eventually, the models will be implemented as both an audio plugin (VST/AU), and as a guitar pedal-style effect embedded on the Teensy microcontroller.

 Original circuit schematic and analysis on [ElectroSmash](https://www.electrosmash.com/klon-centaur-analysis).